Q (Street Fighter): Promotion and reception

 To support the release of 3rd Strikes Online Edition, player avatar items of the character were released for Sony's PlayStation Network.
-For Street Fighter 6, costume items based off Q's appearance for the game's "World Tour" mode were added for players to use on their custom characters.
+For Street Fighter 6, costume items based on Q's appearance for the game's "World Tour" mode were added for players to use on their custom characters.
 A stationary miniature was also released by Jasco Games, as part of a Street Fighter III character pack.

 Since his debut, Q was mostly well received.
 Paul Furfari of UGO.com stated that while Q was not a standout design among the Street Fighter III cast, but when compared to those from the rest of the franchise "he's an oddity with a vocal fan base".
 Furfari added that while player perception of the character could vary greatly, Q had a unique fighting style that was both brutal and clumsy, able to deal significant damage in the hands of a patient player.
-Game developer David Sirlin on the other hand cited Q alongside the character Twelve in his pitch for a fourth Street Fighter game as examples of how newer characters had failed to resonate with audiences, and felt a continuation of the series should focus on popular legacy characters.
+On the other hand, game developer David Sirlin cited Q alongside the character Twelve in his pitch for a fourth Street Fighter game as examples of how newer characters had failed to resonate with audiences.
+Sirlin felt that a continuation of the series should focus on popular legacy characters.

 Suriel Vazquez and Eric Van Allen of Paste stated that little was known about the character, and that in itself made him interesting.
 Pointing out how theories about the character being present in previous Street Fighter titles due to how little was known about him, they felt his mystery alluded to bigger things in the series.
 They added that the curiosity around him is what helped make him so appealing, and stated that in "a series filled with comical stereotypes and eccentric fighters, an enigmatic masked detective is sure to be a welcome change of pace".

 Ian Walker in his own article for Paste suggested that while the questions around Q made him a fan favorite and a compelling character, they also implied an aspect of creepiness from how his gameplay was portrayed.
 Elaborating, he pointed out how in his introduction crowds appear to be actively running away from him, while his body moves in a robotic, jerky fashion.
 Meanwhile, in the few instances he shows emotion he appeared to refer to himself as an abomination and shed a tear for fallen opponents.
 Walker noted that given the lack of information from the developers it was tempting to make assumptions regarding the character, and often these theories could lead to dark assumptions on just how much free will Q had.
 He closed by stated players would likely never get answers regarding the character, and in that way "Q is all the more macabre for it."